Coral reef: Heat-tolerant symbionts

 Another possibility for coral restoration is gene therapy: inoculating coral with genetically modified bacteria, or naturally occurring heat-tolerant varieties of coral symbiotes, may make it possible to grow corals that are more resistant to climate change and other threats.
 Warming oceans are forcing corals to adapt to unprecedented temperatures.
 Those that do not have a tolerance for the elevated temperatures experience coral bleaching and eventually mortality.
-There is already research that looks to create genetically modified corals that can withstand a warming ocean.
-Madeleine J. H. van Oppen, James K. Oliver, Hollie M. Putnam, and Ruth D. Gates described four different ways that gradually increase in human intervention to genetically modify corals.
+There is already research aimed at creating genetically modified corals that can withstand a warming ocean.
+Madeleine J. H. van Oppen, James K. Oliver, Hollie M. Putnam, and Ruth D. Gates described four levels of human intervention for genetically modifying corals, each increasing in intensity.
 These methods focus on altering the genetics of the zooxanthellae within coral rather than the alternative.

 The first method is to induce acclimatization of the first generation of corals.
 The idea is that when adult and offspring corals are exposed to stressors, the zooxanthellae will gain a mutation.
-This method is based mostly on the chance that the zooxanthellae will acquire the specific trait that will allow it to better survive in warmer waters.
-The second method focuses on identifying what different kinds of zooxanthellae are within the coral and configuring how much of each zooxanthella lives within the coral at a given age.
+This method is based primarily on the chance that the zooxanthellae will acquire the specific trait that will enable them to better survive in warmer waters.
+The second method focuses on identifying the different kinds of zooxanthellae within the coral and on determining how many of each live within the coral at a given age.
 Use of zooxanthellae from the previous method would only boost success rates for this method.
-However, this method would only be applicable to younger corals, for now, because previous experiments of manipulation zooxanthellae communities at later life stages have all failed.
+However, this method would only apply to younger corals for now, because previous experiments manipulating zooxanthellae communities at later life stages have all failed.
 The third method focuses on selective breeding tactics.
 Once selected, corals would be reared and exposed to simulated stressors in a laboratory.
-The last method is to genetically modify the zooxanthellae itself.
-When preferred mutations are acquired, the genetically modified zooxanthellae will be introduced to an aposymbiotic poly and a new coral will be produced.
-This method is the most laborious of the fourth, but researchers believe this method should be utilized more and holds the most promise in genetic engineering for coral restoration.
+The last method is to genetically modify the zooxanthellae themselves.
+When preferred mutations are acquired, the genetically modified zooxanthellae will be introduced to an aposymbiotic polyp, and a new coral will be produced.
+This method is the most labor-intensive of the fourth, but researchers believe it should be used more and holds the most significant promise for genetic engineering in coral restoration.

 Invasive algae

-Hawaiian coral reefs smothered by the spread of invasive algae were managed with a two-prong approach: divers manually removed invasive algae, with the support of super-sucker barges.
-Grazing pressure on invasive algae needed to be increased to prevent the regrowth of the algae.
-Researchers found that native collector urchins were reasonable candidate grazers for algae biocontrol, to extirpate the remaining invasive algae from the reef.
+Hawaiian coral reefs smothered by the spread of invasive algae were managed with a two-pronged approach: divers manually removed invasive algae, with support from super-sucker barges.
+Grazing pressure on invasive algae needed to be increased to prevent regrowth.
+Researchers found that native collector urchins were a reasonable candidate for algae biocontrol to extirpate the remaining invasive algae from the reef.